 Lighthouse Point, FL

-A Broward County gem, the small city of Lighthouse Point, FL offers its residents a leisurely way of life.
-A perfect combination of informal affluence and laidback living gives the city a comfortable vibe that attracts people from all over the country and the world.
-Once an area covered with fertile farmland and mangrove swamps, Lighthouse Point, FL today is home to approximately 20 acres of parkland, recreational amenities, and attractive neighborhoods.
-It’s only a short drive away from Hillsboro Beach, Pompano Beach, Deerfield Beach, and Boca Raton.
+Lighthouse Point is a Broward County gem, this small city offers its residents a leisurely way of life.
+A perfect combination of informal affluence and laidback living gives Lighthouse Point a comfortable vibe that attracts people from all over the country and the world.
+Once an area covered with fertile farmland and mangrove swamps, Lighthouse Point, Florida today is home to approximately 20 acres of parkland, recreational amenities, and attractive neighborhoods.
+Lighthouse Point is only a short drive away from Hillsboro Beach, Pompano Beach, Deerfield Beach, and Boca Raton.

-- Lighthouse Point, FL was named after Hillsboro Beach’s famous Hillsboro Inlet Lighthouse, which marks the coral formation of the Florida Reef.
+- Lighthouse Point, Florida was named after Hillsboro Beach’s famous Hillsboro Inlet Lighthouse, which marks the coral formation of the Florida Reef.

-- The city is relatively young; the first home in the area was built by a woman named Juliette Becker in the late 1940s.
+- Lighthouse Point is relatively young; the first home in the area was built by a woman named Juliette Becker in the late 1940s.
 Further development was sparked upon R.E.
 Batemen’s acquisition of land in 1951.
 The city was incorporated on June 13, 1956 and finally received its state charter in June 1957.

 - Cap’s Place is a must-see Lighthouse Point institution.
 Not only does it serve the best native seafood in the city, but it’s also a historic site that has played host to several famous names.
 The building was added to the U.S. National Register of Historic Places on August 10, 1990.

-- With 18 miles of waterways, that provide direct access to the Intracoastal Waterway, Lighthouse Point is a boater’s delight.
+- Lighthouse Point has 18 miles of waterways, that provide direct access to the Intracoastal Waterway, Lighthouse Point is a boater’s delight.

 Waterfront Homes for Sale in Lighthouse Point, FL